PowerShell/vscode-powershell/docs/development.md

 generally used directly: it's a library consumed by other projects which themselves use preview releases for beta testing.

-For the VS Code PowerShell Extension, our version follows `vYYYY.MM.X`, that is: current year, current month, and patch version (not day).
+For the VS Code PowerShell Extension, our version follows `vYYYY.M.X`, that is: current year, current month, and patch version (not day).
 This is not semantic versioning because of issues with how the VS Code marketplace and extension hosting API itself uses our version number.
 This scheme _does not_ mean we